Hlubočany: Geography

 Hlubočany is located about 5 km south of Vyškov and 26 km east of Brno.
 It lies in an agricultural landscape in the Litenčice Hills.
 The highest point is at 355 m above sea level.

 History

 The first written mention of Hlubočany is from 1141.

 Until 1945, Hlubočany and Terešov belonged to the German-speaking enclave called Vyškov Language Island.
-The area was colonized by German settlers in the second half of the 13th century.
+The area was colonised by German settlers in the second half of the 13th century.
 The coexistence of Czechs and Germans was mostly peaceful, which changed only after 1935, when many Germans tended to Nazism.
-In 1945, the German population was expelled and the municipality was resettled by Czech families.
+In 1945, the German-speaking population was expelled and the municipality was resettled by Czech families.

 Transport

 There are no railways or major roads passing through the municipality.